South Sudanese Americans: Work and education

 According to the Center for Immigration Studies, the Sudanese are relatively well-educated.
-One-third of them have a college degree and one-third attended college.
+One-third of them have a college degree and one-third have attended college.
 Thus, some South Sudanese achieved higher U.S. labor positions.
-Some institutes in places like Chicago prepare some South Sudanese clergy.
+Some institutes in places like Chicago train South Sudanese students for the clergy.

 Culture

 Most of the people of South Sudan in the United States are Christian, as are most people of the country.
 They are mostly Episcopalians, although some are Roman Catholic.
 Many South Sudanese tribes also live in the US.
 Most South Sudanese established in US belong to the Nuer, Dinka and Azande ethnic groups.
 Other South Sudanese ethnic groups resettled in US are the Anuak, Shilluk, Moru, Madi, and Acholi.

 In Omaha live 10 Sudanese tribes (such as the Nuer, Dinka, Bari, Azande and Maban people), In Maine there are 17 tribes (with around 2,000 Sudanese in total, between them, the Acholi tribe).

 Most of the Lost Boys of the South Sudan belonged to Dinka people; included, between others, in the United States, Nuer and Mora.

 The South Sudanese created community networks and they celebrate May 16, a holiday that commemorates the day in 1983 when the separatists in South Sudan first organized anti-government north.